 A key job of Marketing is to understand the marketplace from the perspective of the customer looking back towards the company and helping lead the company where it should be in the future.
 Marketing’s job is to direct the organization toward the segments, or groups of customers and channels where the company can profitably compete.
 It should help the organization see how it needs to modify its product offerings, pricing, and communication so that it meets the needs of the distribution channel or end customers.
 (This is a function of your market positioning strategy.)

 Marketing also needs to convert the market understanding into tools and tactics to attract the market, build (often digital) relationships, and develop leads.
-They may also direct Sales as to where they should be hunting and what ammo to use.
+WIthout Sales, Marketing efforts run short.
+Marketing directs Sales as to where they should be hunting and what ammo to use.
 Note, however, that if Marketing becomes a sales support function focused only on the now, the future can become lost.

 Without Marketing, Sales Suffers

 Not even the best hunter can bring home dinner if they are shooting blanks at decoys.
 Markets are constantly changing.
 The job of marketing is to stay ahead of the changes, and help the hunters see where they should be hunting and provide them with the right ammunition.
 If Marketing is only focused on delivering the ammunition for today, nobody will see where the industry is moving or where the company needs to hunt next.
 This limits growth not only for Sales and Marketing, but also for your entire organization.